-The Comprehensive Economic and Trade Agreement (CETA) is a newly minted EU-Canada treaty.
+The Comprehensive Economic and Trade Agreement (CETA) is an EU-Canada treaty.
 Here’s what you need to know to fully understand its benefits.

 What CETA Is